Lee-W/pandoc_resume/markdown/resume.md

 * Managed the executive team with 16 members
 * Organized two months of full-time courses and a one-semester 3 credit course
-* Reviewed the teaching proposal of Python course, "Programming Design Foundation"
-* Designed exercises for "Data Structure," the first section of "Computer Science Foundations"
-* Lectured "Web Programming, Database/Cloud Computing," the fourth section of "Computer Science Foundations"

 **Substitute Military Service (July 2015 - July 2016)**
 K-12 Education Administration, Ministry of Education